bquast/BeamerGeneva/README.md

 Notice
 ------------------------------------------------------
 This package is provided *as is*, *without* any warranty.
 The logos and theme are owner by their respective owners.
 This package is intended to simplify the use of these *if you are entitled to use them*.
-The author of this package is *not* the owner of theese logos and themes, and as such, cannot provide you with permission to use them.
+The author of this package is *not* the owner of these logos and themes, and as such, cannot provide you with permission to use them.